 East Harlem 339 E 108th St between First and Second Aves

-This colorful mom-and-pop—the owners came from Puebla some 30 years ago—makes its birria with goat (a.k.a. the original way).
-Try the tasty stew wrapped in tacos, in a torta, or even over fries.
-Margaritas are $5 today.
+This colorful mom-and-pop—the owners came from Puebla some 30 years ago—specializes in birria made with goat (a.k.a. the original way) and beef.
+Try the tasty stew wrapped in tacos and don't skip the melted cheese.

 East Harlem 234 E 116th St between Second and Third Aves

-You won't find any fresher tortillas uptown—they're prepared from scratch right behind the counter and are the perfect base for the super flavorful, Mexico City-style tacos (Chef Julian Medina was raised there).
+You won't find any fresher tortillas uptown—they're prepared from scratch and are the perfect base for the super flavorful, Mexico City-style tacos (chef Julian Medina was raised there).
 The Tajin-rimmed margaritas are a perfect match.

 Central Harlem 185 St. Nicholas Ave and 119th St

-Nab a table in the partitioned cabanas at this stylish Mexican, then order the carnitas (roasted pork) and any of the handcrafted cocktails—La Diagonal specializes in agave spirits, including tequila, mezcal and more.
+Nab a table at this stylish Mexican, then pair your tacos (from steak to shrimp to vegetarian) with any of the handcrafted cocktails—La Diagonal specializes in agave spirits, including tequila, mezcal and more.

 Hamilton Heights 1616 Amsterdam Ave between 139th and 140th Sts

 Don't miss the fish tacos—pan-fried porgy with pickled red cabbage, crispy onions and chipotle aioli—at this hip spot serving elevated Mexican street food.
-Then make sure to pair it with one of uptown's best margaritas.
+The margaritas are some of uptown's best.

 Hamilton Heights 3446 Broadway between W 140th and W 141st Sts

-This casual mom-and-pop on Broadway features a wide variety of taco fillings, including sautéed tilapia, roasted chicken, braised pork, fried steak, and lately even birria.
+This casual mom-and-pop with sidewalk seating on Broadway features a wide variety of taco fillings, including sautéed tilapia, braised pork, spicy chorizo, and even birria.
 If you like it spicy, ask for the morita sauce.
-Note: There's no alcohol here.
+Note: They don't serve alcohol.